stanford-futuredata/FrugalGPT/README.md

 ### 🔹 2024.09.10 - Added support to more recent models

-- ✅ Added supports of a few new models.
-This includes proprietary models such as GPT-4o, GPT-4-Turbo, and GPT-4o-mini, and a few open-source models such as Llama 3 (70B) and Gemma 2 (9B).
+- ✅ Added support of a few new models.
+This includes proprietary models such as GPT-4o, GPT-4-Turbo, and GPT-4o-mini, and a few open-source models such as Llama 3 (70B) and Gemma 2 (9B)
+- ✅ Released prompts and in-context examples used for COQA

 ### 🔹 2024.01.01 - Extracted API generations